FAQ: Tax Deducted At Source (40)Please use the Find feature of your browser to look for specific items of interest.

 How to stop TDS by submitting Form 15G and 15H?

 You can request the tax deductor not to deduct tax i.e. stop TDS by declaring that your income is expected to be below the taxable limit.
 For this you need to submit Form 15G for individuals and Form 15H for senior citizens.
-This filing has to be done in advance of the deduction since nothing can be done once TDS is already deducted.⬆️ Back to top
+This filing has to be done in advance of the deduction since nothing can be done once TDS is already deducted.
+Form 15G/H should be submitted only if the expected total income for the year is below exemption limit.⬆️ Back to top

 Is TDS applicable on post office monthly deposit scheme (POMIS)?